tetratorus/agent/README.md

    - test/test_runner.py
    - variables/ directory (empty)

 Read and analyse the files first.
-Thenask me questions iteratively about what I want the agent to do.
+Then ask me questions iteratively about what I want the agent to do.
 Keep asking follow-up questions until you have a crystal clear understanding of what I want.
 Ask one question at a time.

 IMPORTANT:
 - Use ONLY standard library modules unless absolutely necessary